 Start by putting down commercial potting soil on all the seams.
 Brush it into the seams, being careful not to disturb loose sod edges.

 With the soil in place, use a sod roller to press your sod down into the dirt in a gentle, uniform way.

 Water (No, Really)

 The most important thing you can do for your new sod is to make sure it gets plenty of water.
-The roots on sod are very shallow, so without proper watering, the sod can dry out and die.
+The roots on sod are very shallow, so without proper watering with garden sprinklers, the sod can dry out and die.

 Watering will settle the soil and help your sod form deep roots that will keep it green and lush.

 For the first week, you have your sod, water every morning to avoid losing water to evaporation or encouraging fungal disease growth.